 - Rotisserie chicken + carrots + apple + almond butter

-- Compliant deli meat + pistachios + kale chips
+- Compatible deli meat + pistachios + kale chips

 - Primal Pacs jerky, fruit, and nut mix